 You may have caught Apple's huge announcement about the future of the Mac earlier this year, but in case you didn't it goes like this: Apple's MacBooks, which have run Intel-based chips as their brains for about 15 years are about to get a shake-up.
-Later this year, Apple will release its first MacBooks with the same homebrewed ARM-based microchips it uses in its laptops.
+At aa keynote event tomorrow, November 10th, Apple will reveal its first MacBooks with the same homebrewed ARM-based microchips it uses in its laptops.
 It's a monumental shift, so what is a prospective MacBook buyer to do?

 The future is opaque as ever, but fortunately there is one piece of advice that applies pretty broadly to anyone who is in the market for a new Apple laptop: wait!
 If you can, just wait.

 You'll want to see Apple's ARM-books, even if you don't plan to buy.

 Apple's new ARM-based laptops are going to be bleeding edge tech in all the best and worst ways.
 They could effectively leverage the power-efficiency of Apple's chips to increase the battery life of the average MacBook by a huge margin, making it thinner and lighter all the while.
 They could also struggle to their its feet as the entire Apple software ecosystem scrambles to make its programs compatible for the new chips.
 Maybe both!